[Work in progress, not fully edited]

 I had a screw loose somewhere.
 The shock of being approached was total, blotting out any thought of a future between us.
 I don’t remember any conversations between us prior to the phone call inviting me out.
 As far as I could remember, we’d never even been in the same room together.
 I did have the sense to say, “Yes” when asked, but remember none of our date.
 Only that we must have danced and talked and ridden in a car together.
 Whether I drove or her father, I can’t recall.
 Only a sense that I was shy and quiet, and not what she’d expected.

 It never occurred to me after our attempt at slow dancing that I should reciprocate and ask her to a movie the next weekend.
-I’d gone so long with a girl in my life that I couldn’t imagine letting one in again.
+I’d gone so long without a girl in my life that I couldn’t imagine letting one in again.
 I fell back into solitude, a caterpillar awaiting release.

 That came a few months later when Sarah J. appeared at debate team practice one night accompanied by her sidekick Beth D. Like Elsie, they occupied the upper echelons of the class behind me.
 Newspaper editors, honor roll members, one a dancer, the other a brilliant bon vivant.
 And they both wanted to be cheerleaders, of a different sort than Elsie.